Training for a marathon

 Essential tips for running a marathon

-If you’ve been thinking about training for a marathon, we will support you all the way with a comprehensive range of training plans, guides and race tips, so that you get to the start line in great shape.
+If you’ve been thinking about training for a marathon, we will support you all the way with running advice and race tips, so that you get to the start line in great shape.
 This marathon running guide aims to help you get started, and includes advice on: kick-starting your marathon training, marathon training tips and safe training protocols.

 If you are thinking of training for a marathon, then you will need to plan ahead.
 If you're starting without any real base fitness level, then preparation is key.
 Everyone will be at a different level of fitness before they start training, and your rate of progression will vary considerably depending on your age, gender, current and previous fitness levels and available training time.

 Follow these guidelines for when you're planning how far in advance you need to begin your preparations:

 - If you're just starting out in running or exercise: the longer you train the better, but a minimum period of two months of running training as a lead-in to your specific marathon schedule is ideal.
 Following this preparation phase, a 16-week build-up will get you to the start line ready to run.

 - If you're already running or carrying out cardiovascular exercise: less than two months’ preparation is adequate before your week-by-week marathon-specific training plan.
 The longer your lead-in period is, though, the fitter you can get.
 Training for more than two months before starting your specific marathon training plan is a good idea if you wish to record a personal best time on race day.

 Irrespective of your running background, or lack of it, you will be able to achieve your marathon running goal if you build up gradually within a sensible period of training time.